-Employees believing they have a grievance, before filing the grievance in writing, will discuss their grievance with the immediate supervisor in an attempt to resolve the matter as simply and informally as possible. the grievance must be discussed with the immediate supervisor within fifteen (15) calendar days of the situation giving rise to the grievance or from the date the employee should reasonably have expected to know of the situation giving rise to the grievance.
+Employees believing they have a grievance, before filing the grievance in writing, will discuss their grievance with the immediate supervisor in an attempt to resolve the matter as simply and informally as possible.
+The grievance must be discussed with the immediate supervisor within fifteen (15) calendar days of the situation giving rise to the grievance or from the date the employee should reasonably have expected to know of the situation giving rise to the grievance.

-If the grievance or complaint has not been resolved at the immediate supervisor level within ten (15) calendar days after the discussion, the grievance or complaint may be submitted to the next management level.
+If the grievance or complaint is not resolved at the immediate supervisor level within ten (15) calendar days after the discussion, it may be submitted to the next management level.

-Step 2: Appointing Authority/Department Head
+Step 2: Department Head

-If the grievance is not resolved under Step 1, it may be submitted to the appointing authority/department head.
+If the grievance is not resolved under Step 1, it may be submitted to the Department Head.
 The grievance must be submitted within fifteen (15) calendar days after the verbal decision of Step 1.
-Within five (7) calendar days after submission, the employee will meet with the appointing authority or designee, and within ten (15) calendar days after the meeting a written decision will be delivered to the employee.
+Within five (7) calendar days after submission, the employee will meet with the appointing authority or designee, and within ten (15) calendar days after the meeting, a written decision will be delivered to the employee.

-Article 16 - Concerted Activities
+Article 16.
+Concerted Activities

-1. Peaceful Performance Clause
+16.1 Peaceful Performance Clause

-The parties to this Memorandum recognize and acknowledge that the services performed by the County employees covered by this Agreement are essential to the public health, safety, and general welfare of the residents of the County of Siskiyou.
-The Association agrees that under no circumstances will it recommend, encourage, cause, or permit its members to initiate, participate in, nor will any employee take part in any strike, sit-down, stay-in, sick-out, slow-down, or picketing (hereinafter collectively referred to as work stoppage), in any office or department of the County nor to curtail any work or restrict any production, or interfere with any operation of the County.
-Picketing is prohibited on matters involving wages, insurance coverage, and leaves from work during the term of the MOU.
-In the event of any such work stoppage by any employee, the County is not required to negotiate on the merits of any dispute which may have given rise to such work stoppage until the work stoppage has ceased.
+The parties to this Memorandum of Understanding recognize and acknowledge that the services performed by the County employees covered by this Agreement are essential to the public health, safety, and general welfare of the residents of the County of Siskiyou.
+The Association agrees that under no circumstances will it recommend, encourage, cause, or permit its members to initiate, participate in, nor will any employee take part in any strike, sympathy strike, sit-down, stay-in, sick-out, slow-down, or picketing (hereinafter collectively referred to as work stoppage), in any office or department of the County nor to curtail any work or restrict any production, or interfere with any operation of the County.
+Picketing is prohibited on matters involving wages, insurance coverage, and leaves from work during the term of this Memorandum of Understanding.
+In the event of any work stoppage by any employee, the County is not required to negotiate on the merits of any dispute which may have given rise to work stoppage until the work stoppage has ceased.

-2. Work Stoppage
+16.2 Work Stoppage